 At present, Student Services Fee (Payable per regular semester except for Special Term) is S$261.85 (includes prevailing GST)

 You are able to submit an application via the NUS Online Application Portal.
 At present, there is no application fee.

-All modules will be graded unless otherwise stated.
+All modules will be graded unless otherwise stated that it has an audit option.
 Graded means you will need to attend class and participate in all graded activities including but not limited to, projects, continual assessments, tests, final examinations etc.

 Auditing a module means:

 * You are not completing any assignments/tests and sitting for the final examination for that module